RHFieldProductManagement/baremetal-ipi-lab/05-baremetal.md

 worker-2   OK       provisioned              schmaustech-worker-0-5tqpl   ipmi://10.20.0.3:6200   openstack          true
 ~~~

-You'll also see that in OpenStack Ironic the nodes are stuck in an '**active**' state, not allowing them to progress:
+You'll also see that in OpenStack Ironic the nodes are in an '**active**' state, not allowing them to progress:

 ~~~bash
 [lab-user@provision ~]$ export OS_TOKEN=fake-token